• Skip to primary navigation

 Kozhukattai maavu

-Here in UAE we get Modak flour in Al adil specially during Ganesh chathurthi.
-You might also find Anil brand kozhukattai flour in South-Indian shops.
+Here in UAE we get modak flour in Al adil specially during Ganesh Chaturthi.
+You might also find Anil brand kozhukattai flour in all major South-Indian shops.

 Ingredients to Make Chana dal Modak